-The Society has cash and cash equivalents in excess of federally insured limits of \$250,000 at one banking institution.
+At various times throughout the year, the Society has cash and cash equivalents in excess of federally insured limits of \$250,000 at one banking institution.
 These amounts potentially subject the Society to credit risk if the banking institution fails.
 It is of the opinion of management that the solvency of the referenced financial institutions is not of a particular concern at this time.